aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

     )
     ```

-### Implement the Lambda Handler
+### Implement the Lambda handler

-Now that we've added the integration, we need to implement the API operation:
+After you add the integration, implement the API operation:

 === "TS"